About Killick Off Road Arts – Martial Arts Training in Purley, Surrey

 We teach a rare version of Savate and grappling with a unique Basque flavour.
 Our version has proven ideal for self-defence.

-Our head instructor is a former Vale Tudo fighter.
-He has fought in Muay Thai, Boxing, and Vale Tudo (MMA) fights.
+Our head instructor is a former Vale Tudo fighter and coach.
+He has fought in Muay Thai, Boxing, and Vale Tudo (MMA) contests.
+Now only taught privately on demand.

 Our Training Philosophy